About Marra Farm

 Marra Farm is a model urban community farm engaging people in sustainable agriculture and education while enhancing local food security.
 Tucked into the South Park neighborhood of Seattle, it has 4 acres of historic preserved farmland.

 Marra Farm generates tons of fresh, organic produce each year.
-In 2010, more than 1,800 volunteers contributed over 7,200 hours to help us grow more than 22,000 pounds at Marra Farm!
+In 2012, volunteers helped us grow more than 17,000 pounds at Marra Farm!
 In addition to South Park residents growing food for their own families, the food grown at Marra Farm goes to local residents and the senior lunch program through the Providence Regina House Food Bank, Mien senior citizens, and Concord Elementary School students and their families.
 Also, through a Seattle Parks and Green Spaces Levy, the adjacent property was transformed into the Marra-Desimone Park in 2009.

 Children’s GardenLettuce Link maintains a Children’s Garden at Marra Farm where since the year 2000, we have facilitated a series of gardening and nutrition programs for children in South Park.
 The children walk to the farm, garden in their own plots, taste and cook fresh vegetables, and learn about their environment through scientific exploration and outdoor-themed games.
 At the end of the class series, children take home their harvests to share with their families.